2006–07 Liverpool F.C. season: August

 Liverpool began the season in the third qualifying round of the Champions League, beating Israel's Maccabi Haifa on a 3–2 aggregate score, in a 2–1 win at Anfield.
 The season started well for Craig Bellamy, a new signing from Blackburn Rovers, and Mark González, who returned from a loan spell at Real Sociedad: both made their debuts against Haifa, and both scored.
-Peter Crouch helped finish the operation in Kiev (the match was not played in Haifa due to security concerns).
+Peter Crouch helped finish the operation in Kyiv (the match was not played in Haifa due to security concerns).
 Liverpool also won the Community Shield as goals from Crouch and John Arne Riise helped them beat Chelsea 2–1 at the Millennium Stadium.

 Liverpool's Premier League campaign began with a 1–1 draw at Bramall Lane against newly promoted Sheffield United.
 Their first league win of the season came at home against West Ham United, a 2–1 win secured by goals from Crouch and Daniel Agger.